 Local Tips

-At Glendalough, the round tower is the famous first impression, but the valley itself is the real thing.
-The flat Green Road walk from the visitor centre to the Upper Lake is 25 minutes one-way and passes all the main ruins at a comfortable pace.
-If your group is up for it, the Poulanass Waterfall trail from the Upper Lake car park adds a 40-minute return detour through oak woodland to a 30-metre cascade - well worth it if your guide can fit it in.
+At Glendalough, the valley is the draw.
+The flat Green Road walk from the visitor centre to the Upper Lake takes about 25 minutes one-way and passes all the main ruins.
+The Poulanass Waterfall trail adds a 40-minute return loop through oak woodland - the falls drop about 15 metres into a rocky plunge pool, well worth fitting in if your guide can manage the timing.

 Nearby on IrelandMe

-Glendalough - A 6th-century monastic city in a glacial valley, with a 30-metre round tower, seven ruined churches, and walking trails from a 25-minute lakeshore stroll to a full day on the Spinc ridge above the Upper Lake.
+Glendalough - A 6th-century monastic city in a glacial valley, with a 30-metre round tower, seven ruined churches, and trails from a flat lakeshore stroll to a full day on the Spinc ridge.

-Kilkenny - Ireland’s smallest city by royal charter, with a Norman castle at one end of the medieval mile, a 13th-century cathedral with a climbable round tower at the other, and a hurling tradition that claims more All-Ireland titles than any other county.
+Kilkenny - Ireland’s best-preserved medieval city, with a Norman castle at one end of the Medieval Mile and a 13th-century cathedral at the other.